Last updated: October 29, 2021

 If your business has implemented security settings that prevent emails from unknown IPs from being delivered, you should coordinate with your IT team to discuss whether HubSpot's IPs and email addresses need to be added to your company's allowlist.
 You can also work with your IT team to connect your email sending domain and add HubSpot to your SPF record.

 If you are migrating contacts from an existing CRM or ESP, it's important to identify the contacts that have proper consent to receive marketing emails.
-If the contacts gave consent to receive marketing emails and they've met all other requirements for receiving your emails, they're more likely to engage with your content and less likely to unsubscribe and negatively impact your sending reputation.
+If the contacts have met all consent and permission requirements for receiving your emails, they're more likely to engage with your content and less likely to unsubscribe and negatively impact your sending reputation.
+You should also ensure that contacts who needed to allowlist sending IPs from your previous ESP also allowlist the HubSpot IPs associated with your account.

 Using forms on your website to drive conversions is one of the best ways to increase subscribers.
 You can also ensure that your subscribers are legitimate and highly engaged by enabling CAPTCHA on your forms, and setting up double opt-in for your new contacts.